 Get Outdoors Oregon Day, June 6, is an annual statewide celebration the first Saturday in June.
 This year, we invite you to seek space, healing, peace and joy by exploring the library of activities below—from the safety and comfort of home.

 Use our hashtag #getoutdoorsOR

 Get Outdoors Oregon Day: June 6

 In conjunction with the Oregon Office of Outdoor Recreation and the Governor's proclaimed "Oregon Outdoor Recreation Day," land trusts encourage Oregonians to explore, discover and learn about our great outdoors on June 6—from rugged trails to neighborhood parks and the solace of our own backyards.
-This year—enjoy a collection of activities, videos and events you can enjoy from home.
-Enjoy!
+This year—enjoy a collection of activities, videos and events you can enjoy, safely, from home.

 Share your experience by our hashtag #getoutdoorsOR